Bogdan-Fai/Business_Analytics04/materials/topics-list.md

-Hello, student of School21!😉
+Hello, School21 student! 😉

-To make it easier for you to navigate the material, we have prepared a list of topics that you will learn in this project.
+To help you navigate through the material, we have prepared a list of topics that you will learn in this project.

 We will study:
-- Object domain;
+- Object Domain;
 - Entities;
 - CRUD;
 - Data Dictionary;
 - ERD.

-Now, knowing what awaits you in this project, you can slowly begin to study the topics listed above.😇
+Now that you know what awaits you in this project, you can slowly begin to study the topics listed above. 😇

 We have also prepared a list of recommended software:
 - Microsoft Visio;